nickschuch/vd8/README.md

 # Run 'phing install' inside the VM.
 $ vagrant ssh
 $ phing install
+# If you come across incompatibilities with drush while running this command;
+# Please use below because drush 8.1.11 incompatibilities with Drupal 8.4.x
+$ composer require drush/drush:9.*
 # You can run 'phing reinstall' to reinstall.
 This command can be run as many
 # times as you like.
 It provides a good workflow for developing and testing.
 ...